rehg-lab/eye-contact-cnn/README.md

 python demo.py --video yourvideofile.avi
 ```
 ### on Demo Video
-Try this if you don't want to install dlib and test with pre-detected faces.
+Try this if you don't want to use dlib's face and instead test with pre-detected faces.

 You can comment out the first line "import dlib" in demo.py.